Introduction

 - Combine with

-– View the start or end of files.tail -f /var/log/nginx/access.log
+head/tail– View the start or end of files.tail -f /var/log/nginx/access.logfor live logs.

 grep "ERROR" /var/log/app.log